Nick Greiner: ICAC investigation and resignation

 On 19 June, ICAC commissioner Ian Temby concluded that while Greiner had not acted criminally and had not set out to be corrupt, he would be seen "by a notional jury as conducting himself contrary to known and recognised standards of honesty and integrity".
 Temby found strongest against Environment Minister Tim Moore, a friend of Metherell's who was central to the offer.
 However, the Commission did not recommend taking action against the two ministers, saying that this was properly the role of Parliament.
 Greiner focused on the words "honesty and integrity" and argued he was only "technically corrupt", but by 21 June, it was clear the independents would support a vote of no confidence in Greiner and Moore.
 Greiner lodged a case with New South Wales Court of Appeal and argued any such motions would breach natural justice while the appeal was being heard, but Labor and the independents argued that the Parliament was the body which should decide Greiner's future.
 Labor tabled a no-confidence motion, which was due up for vote on 24 June.
 The independents told Greiner that unless he resigned, they would withdraw their support from the government and support the no-confidence motion.
 Accordingly, Greiner resigned, and was succeeded by John Fahey.

 Greiner successfully appealed against the finding in the New South Wales Court of Appeal, which in a 2–1 vote on 21 August 1992 overturned the ICAC findings.
 The court found that ICAC had "exceeded its jurisdiction" in ruling against the two ministers and granted "declaratory relief that the Commission's report was wrong in law".
 Following the affair, a parliamentary committee inquiring into ICAC's powers in December 1992 recommended that Section 9 of the ICAC Act, on which the successful appeal was based, should be repealed as it was too narrow in defining corrupt conduct.
 While the section was not repealed, a sub-section was ultimately added in 1994 which addressed the behaviour of ministers and members of parliament, and gave legislative enforcement to ministerial and parliamentary codes of conduct.

+In 2018, Greiner revealed that if he had not resigned in 1992 he still would not have led the Coalition into the 1995 election as he had planned to step down in 1994.